itsmethahseer/Chat-Bots/README.md

 1. **QA_LLms:** Implements a chatbot capable of question answering and language translation.
 Utilizes Google/Flax-T5-XXL for question answering and Helsinki-NLP/opus-mt-en-{target_language} for language translation.

-2. **pdf_chatbot:** Contains a chatbot application for question answering from documents, such as PDFs.
+2. **chatbot_pdf:** Contains a chatbot application for question answering from documents, such as PDFs.
 Utilizes Google/Flan-T5-XXL from Huggingface and employs faiss for embedding-related processes.
 The implementation is integrated into the langchain library.

 3. **llama2chatbot:** Implements a chatbot using the llama2 pre-trained model.
 Offers enhanced text generation for question answering from documents.
 Utilizes Pinecone vector database for efficient processing.